AzumattDev/PieceManagerModTemplate/README.md

             examplePiece2.Description.English("A wall made of bamboo!");
             examplePiece2.RequiredItems.Add("BambooLog", 20, false);
             examplePiece2.Category.Add(BuildPieceCategory.Building);
+            examplePiece2.SpecialProperties.AdminOnly = true;  // You can declare these one at a time as well!.

             // If you want to add your item to the cultivator or another hammer with vanilla categories